CatKevin/OnchainVampireSurvivors/README.md

 ![Alt text](https://github.com/CatKevin/OnchainVampireSurvivors/blob/main/images/1.png?raw=true)

 ### 2、Home Scene
-- On the homepage, you can see various game data, such as the number of gold coins and diamonds, network icon, wallet address, etc., as well as game characters and weapons, and of course the scrolling background and LOGO I drew specifically for Somnia Testnet.
+- On the homepage, you can see various game data, such as the number of gold coins and diamonds, network icon, wallet address, etc., as well as game characters and weapons, and of course the scrolling background and LOGO I drew specifically for PUSH Testnet.
 - The five buttons on the right have different functions: Home, Weapons, Characters, Lottery, and Onchain Rankings.
 - Click the Start Game button, you need to pay 0.01 PUSH for the gas token, then wait for a moment and enter the game after the transaction is completed.
 - When you start the game, you need to pay 0.01 PUSH as the ticket fee to participate in the game, and this fee will be directly distributed to outstanding players in the current ranking as a game incentive.
 (If you can maintain a high ranking, it means you can earn a huge amount of PUSH tokens)